ForeDaddy/ForeDaddy/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on checklists app in React-native as a personal project.
+🔭 I’m currently working on a "Pre-flight" style checklists app in React-native as a personal project.

 🌱 I’m currently learning TypeScript and FireBase.